contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ## 38.7 Medical and Health Policies

-_Note:_ Some content in this section may undergo future revision.

 ### 38.7.1 Autopsies

-Autopsies may be performed if the family of the deceased gives consent and if the autopsy complies with the law.
+An autopsy may be performed if the family of the deceased person gives consent and if the autopsy complies with the law.
+In some cases, an autopsy is required by law.

-### 38.7.2 Cremation
+### 38.7.2 Burial and Cremation

-The Church does not normally encourage cremation.
-The family of the deceased must decide whether the body should be cremated, taking into account any laws governing burial or cremation.
+The family of the deceased person decides whether his or her body should be buried or cremated.
+They respect the desires of the individual.

 In some countries, the law requires cremation.
+In other cases, burial is not practical or affordable for the family.
+In all cases, the body should be treated with respect and reverence.
+Members should be reassured that the power of the Resurrection always applies (see [Alma 11:42–45](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/11.42-45?lang=eng#p42)).

-Where possible, the body of a deceased member who has been endowed should be dressed in temple clothing when it is cremated.
-A funeral service may be held (see [29.6](29-meetings-in-the-church.md#296-funerals-and-other-services-at-a-time-of-death)).
+Where possible, the body of a deceased member who has been endowed should be dressed in ceremonial temple clothing when it is buried or cremated (see [38.5.8](38-church-policies-and-guidelines.md#3858-temple-burial-clothing)).

+A funeral or memorial service provides an opportunity for families to gather and perpetuate family relations and values (see [29.6](29-meetings-in-the-church.md#296-funerals-and-other-services-at-a-time-of-death)).

+### 38.7.3 Children Who Die before Birth (Stillborn and Miscarried Children)

+Parents who experience the death of an unborn child suffer grief and loss.
+Leaders, family members, and ministering brothers and sisters offer emotional and spiritual support.

+Parents may decide whether to hold memorial or graveside services.

+Parents may record information about the child in FamilySearch.
+Instructions are provided on the website.

+Temple ordinances are not necessary for children who die before birth.
+This does not deny the possibility that these children may be part of the family in the eternities.
+Parents are encouraged to trust the Lord and seek His comfort.

-### 38.7.3 Euthanasia
+### 38.7.4 Euthanasia

-Euthanasia is defined as deliberately putting to death a person who is suffering from an incurable condition or disease.
-A person who participates in euthanasia, including helping someone die by suicide, violates the commandments of God.
-(See also [38.7.10](38-church-policies-and-guidelines.md#38710-prolonging-life).)
+Mortal life is a precious gift from God.
+Euthanasia is deliberately ending the life of a person who is suffering from an incurable disease or other condition.
+A person who participates in euthanasia, including assisting someone to die by suicide, violates the commandments of God and may violate local laws.

+Discontinuing or forgoing extreme life support measures for a person at the end of life is not considered euthanasia (see [38.7.11](38-church-policies-and-guidelines.md#38711-prolonging-life-including-life-support)).

-### 38.7.4 HIV Infection and AIDS
+### 38.7.5 HIV Infection and AIDS

-Members who are infected with the human immunodeficiency virus (HIV) or who have acquired immunodeficiency syndrome (AIDS) should be treated with dignity and compassion.
-Some people with HIV are innocent victims of the acts of others.
-For example, they may have become infected through a careless blood transfusion or an infected parent.
-If infection has resulted from transgressing God’s laws, the Church advocates the example of the Lord, who condemned the sin yet loved the sinner and encouraged repentance.
-Members should reach out with kindness and comfort to the afflicted, ministering to their needs and helping them find solutions to their problems.

-The principal safeguards against HIV and AIDS are chastity before marriage, total fidelity in marriage, abstinence from any same-sex relations, avoidance of illegal drugs, and reverence and care for the body.

-Attendance at Church meetings by persons with HIV infection or AIDS does not pose a serious health problem.
-Public health authorities affirm that HIV has not been transmitted through casual contact in homes, schools, churches, or places of work.

-Those who occasionally may need to clean up blood or render first aid should learn and follow the recommendations of local health officials.
+Members who are infected with HIV (human immunodeficiency virus) or who have AIDS (acquired immunodeficiency syndrome) should be welcomed at Church meetings and activities.
+Their attendance is not a health risk to others.

-### 38.7.5 Hypnosis
+### 38.7.6 Hypnosis

+For some people, hypnosis can compromise agency.
+Members are discouraged from participating in hypnosis for purposes of demonstration or entertainment.

-The use of hypnosis under competent, professional medical supervision for the treatment of diseases or mental disorders is a medical question to be determined by competent medical authorities.
-Members should not participate in hypnosis for purposes of demonstration or entertainment.
+The use of hypnosis for treating diseases or mental disorders should be determined in consultation with competent medical professionals.

-### 38.7.6 Individuals Whose Sex at Birth Is Not Clear
+### 38.7.7 Individuals Whose Sex at Birth Is Not Clear

 In extremely rare circumstances, a baby is born with genitals that are not clearly male or female (ambiguous genitalia, sexual ambiguity, or intersex).
 Parents or others may have to make decisions to determine their child’s sex with the guidance of competent medical professionals.
 Decisions about proceeding with medical or surgical intervention are often made in the newborn period.
 However, they can be delayed unless they are medically necessary.